clashzz/clashhogs/README.md

 download instructions).
 If using conda for the first time, run `conda init <SHELL_NAME>` and then restart your terminal.
 Once you have anaconda installed and initialized:

+#### UPDATE 26 Nov 2021: the .env must be provided as an argument when starting the bot, some of the configuration steps below may not be required now.

 1. Navigate to the root of this repo in terminal
 2. `cd env` (must be in this directory for the setup_helper script to work)
 3. Create a file called `.env` in this directory that looks like the following: